Andre-lab/ZEAL_v1/docs/mkdocs/docs/index.md

 ### MatlabApp
 If you have MATLAB installed, you can install ZEAL as a [Matlab app](https://se.mathworks.com/discovery/matlab-apps.html) directly.

-1. Download the mlapp-installer file ´ZEAL.mlappinstall´  at [github.com/Andre-lab/ZEAL/](https://github.com/Andre-lab/ZEAL/tree/master/installation/MatlabApp)
+1. Download the mlapp-installer file `ZEAL.mlappinstall`  at [github.com/Andre-lab/ZEAL/](https://github.com/Andre-lab/ZEAL/tree/master/installation) or from [Filip´s Dropbox](https://www.dropbox.com/s/snje4nrgw8jmh0c/ZEAL_1.mlappinstall?dl=0).

-2. Double-click the **ZEAL.mlappinstall** executable and ZEAL will be installed as an app within MATLAB.
+2. Double-click the `ZEAL.mlappinstall` executable and ZEAL will be installed as an app within MATLAB.

 Start ZEAL via *The Apps tab* of the MATLAB Toolstrip, which shows you the apps that you currently have installed.